-- c.
-Is socially inappropriate or inappropriate due to the students' maturity level, including but not limited to, material that is obscene, pornographic, or pervasively lewd and vulgar, contains indecent and vulgar language, or sexting as defined by School Board policy and Student Handbook; - d.
+- d.
 Is reasonably viewed as promoting illegal drug use; or - e.
-Is primarily prepared by non-students and distributed in elementary and/or middle schools. - A student may use the School District's Uniform Grievance Procedure to resolve a complaint. - Whenever these guidelines require written notification, the appropriate administrator may assist the student in preparing such notification.
+Is primarily prepared by non-students and distributed in elementary and/or middle schools. - 7.
+A student may use the School District's Uniform Grievance Procedure to resolve a complaint. - 8.
+Whenever these guidelines require written notification, the appropriate administrator may assist the student in preparing such notification.